-The recent Report into Education in Remote and Complex Environments2 recommended that the 'Commonwealth modify funding arrangements for mobile early childhood education to provide flexibility and surety of funding for these services in the 2021 Budget'.
+The recent Report into Education in Remote and Complex Environments recommended that the Commonwealth modify funding arrangements for mobile early childhood education to provide flexibility and surety of funding for these services in the 2021 Budget.
 Unfortunately, this did not occur.

-ICPA (Aust) implores the Federal Government to implement this recommendation in the 2023-2024 Budget to ensure rural and remote children can access otherwise unattainable early learning services.
+ICPA (Aust) implore the Federal Government to implement this recommendation to ensure rural and remote children can access otherwise unattainable early childhood services.

-That the upcoming Budget includes adequate and ongoing funding for mobile early learning services and early childhood education programs for rural and remote children and that funds be available for the creation of new services in geographically isolated areas where early learning services do not exist.
+Adequate and ongoing funding for mobile early learning services and early education programs for rural and remote children and that funds and systems be available for the creation of new services in geographically isolated areas where early childhood services do not exist.

-ICPA (Aust) calls on the Federal Government to immediately increase the Commonwealth Living Away from Home Allowance (LAFHA) for Australian Apprentices and trainees from rural and remote areas and the alignment of the allowance with the CPI.
+ICPA (Aust) calls on the Federal Government to immediately increase the Commonwealth Living Away from Home Allowance (LAFHA) for Australian Apprentices and trainees from rural and remote areas and the alignment of the allowance with the CPI

 Eligibility criteria for LAFHA are based on the recognition that an apprentice has moved away from their parental or legal guardian's home for the first time to access an Australian Apprenticeship and is only available for those who are ineligible for Youth Allowance, Austudy or ABSTUDY payments.
-The current payment rate does not provide meaningful support to an apprentice with the ever-increasing cost of living, including rental bond and rent.
+The current payment rate does not provide meaningful support to an apprentice with the cost of living, including rental bond and rent.
 It is also not aligned with the CPI.
 For a relatively small investment by the Federal Government, the retention rates for rural and remote Australian Apprentices and trainees could significantly improve, in turn providing much needed trade skills in rural and remote Australia and beyond.

-The Strengthening Skills Expert Review of Australia's Vocational Education and Training Systems3 reported that 'low training wages for up to four years was cited by respondents to the Review as one reason why young people are less attracted to the traditional apprenticeship model.'
+The Strengthening Skills Expert Review of Australia's Vocational Education and Training Systems reported that 'low training wages for up to four years was cited by respondents to the Review as one reason why young people are less attracted to the traditional apprenticeship model.'